jeremysinger/capabilitiesforcoders/faq/capabilities.rst

         -O0 -g func.c -o func

-Of course, if you're on a Morello system, you don't need ``morelloie`` to emulate the CPU.
+After the compilation, if you're on a Morello system, you can simply execute the program as what you'd do on a normal aarch64 Linux system without the need of ``morelloie`` for emulating the CPU.

-You can simply execute the program as what you'd do on a normal aarch64 Linux system.
-If you're using either LLVM or GCC Morelloie Docker image, you need to run the program with ``morelloie``.
+If you're using either the LLVM or the GCC MorelloIE Docker image, you need to run the program with ``morelloie``.
 The output of the program is shown below.
 (In the following sections, we'll only show the output of ``morelloie``, as the output of the example program on a Morello system should be the same.)

 .. code-block:: shell